ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-sg.md

 </code></pre>

 where `${__dirname}` is the `config` folder location.
-Save and exit the file, configuration is done!
+Save and exit the file, the configuration is done!

 ### Start Strapi